cybersamx/go-recipes/generics/custom-type/README.md

-# Custom Type in Go Generics
+# Custom Type as a Type Constraint

-A recipe on using a custom type in Go generics.
+A recipe on using a custom type as a type constraint in Go generics.

 ## Basics

-In this example, we "constrain" the generic type T to the interface `Animal`.
-So any types that implement the behaviors ie. `Talk` and `Species` functions can be passed to the function `Print` which accepts the T type `Animal`.

 With Go support for generics, we no longer need to declare `interface{}` as a type for passing a value to a function.
+We can now use type parameter and type constraint to define the set of types the generic function or type would accept.

+In this example, we "constrain" the parameter type T to the interface `Animal`.
+So any types that implement the behaviors ie. `Talk` and `Species` functions can be passed to the generic function `Print` which accepts the type  `Animal`.

 ## Reference